-At December 31, 2023 and 2022, there were 497 and 545 investment securities available for sale in an unrealized loss position, respectively.
-Unrealized losses on these securities have not been recognized into earnings because the issuers' securities are of high credit quality, the Corporation has the intent and ability to hold the securities for the foreseeable future, and the decline in fair value is due primarily to increased market interest rates.
+At December 31, 2024 and 2023, there were 449 and 497 investment securities available for sale in an unrealized loss position, respectively.
+Unrealized losses on these securities have not been recognized into earnings because the issuers are generally of high credit quality, management does not intend to sell and it is not more likely than not that management would be required to sell the securities prior to their anticipated recovery, and the decline in fair value is due primarily to increased market interest rates compared to market rates at the time of purchase.
 The fair value is expected to recover as the securities approach the maturity date.